Updating member information

 Members can designate and update their beneficiaries online in e-services.

 If a member does not have an eligible spouse and fails to designate beneficiaries, the death benefit is payable to the member's Estate.

 Survivor and death benefits are payable to an Eligible Spouse or Eligible Child(ren) as required by legislation.
 If there is no eligible spouse or eligible child(ren), death benefits may be payable to:

 Children who are no longer eligible

-Members must designate their children if they want them to receive benefits as a Beneficiary and/or Refund Recipient when
+Members must designate their children if they want them to receive benefits as a designated beneficiary when

 - the children no longer meet the definition of Eligible Children, and

 - the member wishes children to receive a death benefit.

 Members should complete their designations as described below.